jialing-wu/ddeenotebook/content/docs/guide/configuration.md

 ## Example ①: Planning for Employment After Graduation

 For students who aim to work after graduation, I suggest making full use of the practicum (independent study/internship course).
-This course can be taken for 0, 3, or 6 credits, and allows students to apply for CPT during summer and in the second year.
+This course can be taken for 0, 3, or 6 credits, and allows students to apply for CPT during summer and in the second year.<br>
 <br>
 Suggested timeline:
 <br>